klufkin/simple-node-website/README.md

 # Node Website notes
 simple site built with node and express

-1- Built a simple node server
+* 1- Built a simple node server
-2 - Updated our node server w/ express
+* 2 - Updated our node server w/ express
-3 - In this step we add routes to our node/express application 4 - Built out our views, and used express so node can serve our html files
+* 3 - In this step we add routes to our node/express application
+* 4 - Built out our views, and used express so node can serve our html files
+* 5 - Used the templating engine 'ejs' to render data into the 'about' view ** This was done by setting the express templating engine to 'ejs', and then rendering the data in the routes.js file

 * Public folder contains all of our static files e.g. - html, css, images etc.
 * App folder contains logic